Sparticuz/chromium/README.md

 ## Fonts

-The Amazon Linux 2 AWS Lambda runtime is not provisioned with any font faces.
+The AWS Lambda runtime is not provisioned with any font faces.

 Because of this, this package ships with [Open Sans](https://fonts.google.com/specimen/Open+Sans), which supports the following scripts: